 ANTI-SLAVERY AND HUMAN TRAFFICKING POLICY

 Ascot Group has a zero‐tolerance approach to slavery and human trafficking and is dedicated to ensuring that slavery and human trafficking do not take place in any part of our business or supply chains.

 Ascot Group is proud to offer all of its employees market-related pay and benefits.
 Ascot Group operates a whistleblowing policy which encourages employees to report any suspected illegal or unethical activities or behaviour.

 SUPPLY CHAIN AND SUPPLIER DUE DILIGENCE

 As a specialist provider of (re)insurance services, part of our supply chain involves business produced from other regulated entities, such as (re)insurance brokers.
 Such services are not normally associated with slavery or forced labour.
 Similarly, the companies in Ascot Group’s broader supply chains are reputable entities that are subject in most cases to high levels of regulation and/or public scrutiny.
 Ascot Group’s relationships with these companies are governed by comprehensive contractual terms.
 Regular audits are conducted to monitor compliance with these terms.

 Ascot Group, in its various guises, is subject to a number of regulatory regimes in different jurisdictions globally as well as the governance of Lloyd’s.
 These regimes require transparency and encourage the adoption of fair working conditions for employees and ethical outsourcing procedures.

-Ascot Group monitors and controls risk within its business through the operation of a number of policies and procedures relating to, among others, bribery and corruption, conflicts of interest, financial crime, and whistle‐blowing.
+Ascot Group monitors and controls risk within its business through the operation of a number of policies and procedures relating to, among others, bribery and corruption, conflicts of interest, money laundering and financial crime, and whistle‐blowing.